svarshavchik/courier/README.md

 source files.
 As such, building from this repository requires additional dependencies that are not needed when building packaged tarballs.

-Additional packages that you may need to install are:
+Additional packages that you may need to install are (they need to be installed prior to running INSTALLME):

 1) autoconf, automake, libtool

-Run the "autobloat" script to autogenerate all autotool-generated scripts, first.
+INSTALLME automatically runs the "autobloat" script to autogenerate all autotool-generated scripts.

+2) gettext

+The repository does not contain gettext-generated ekeleton code, either.
+The "autobloat" script will also run gettextize to add gettext scaffolding, where needed.

-2) xsltproc, docbook, and docbook DTDs.
+3) xsltproc, docbook, and docbook DTDs.

 - Fedora: xsltproc, docbook-dtds, docbook-style-dsssl, docbook-utils, docbook-style-xsl, docbook5-schema, docbook5-style-xsl

 - Ubuntu: xsltproc, docbook, docbook-xml, docbook-xsl, w3c-sgml-lib

-3) elinks, tidy
+4) elinks, tidy

-4) libtool, libltdl
+5) libtool, libltdl

-5) courier-authlib dependencies: openldap, mysql, postgresql, sqlite, gdbm/bdb.
+6) courier-authlib dependencies: openldap, mysql, postgresql, sqlite, gdbm/bdb.

 - Fedora: openldap-devel, mariadb-devel, zlib-devel, sqlite-devel, postresql-devel, gdbm-devel, pam-devel, expect, libtool-ltdl-devel